Invasive species: Economic

 Invasive water hyacinths (Pontederia crassipes) clog the Pasig River in Manila, Philippines in October 2020.

 Globally, invasive species management and control are substantial economic burdens, with expenditures reaching approximately $1.4 trillion annually.
-The economic impact of invasive alien species alone was estimated to exceed $423 billion annually as of 2019.
+The economic impact of invasive species alone was estimated to exceed $423 billion annually as of 2019.
 This cost has exhibited a significant increase, quadrupling every decade since 1970, underscoring the escalating financial implications of these biological invasions.

 Invasive species contribute to ecological degradation, altering ecosystem functionality and reducing the services ecosystems provide.
 This necessitates additional expenditures to control the spread of biological invasions, mitigate further impacts, and restore affected ecosystems.
 For example, the damage caused by 79 invasive species between 1906 and 1991 in the United States has been estimated at US$120 billion.
 Similarly, in China, invasive species have been reported to reduce the country's gross domestic product (GDP) by 1.36% per year.

 The management of biological invasions can be costly.
 In Australia, for instance, the expense to monitor, control, manage, and research invasive weed species is approximately AU$116.4 million per year, with costs directed solely to central and local governments.

-While in some cases, invasive species may offer economic benefits, such as the potential for commercial forestry from invasive trees, these benefits are generally overshadowed by the substantial costs associated with biological invasions.
+While, in some cases, invasive species may offer economic benefits—such as the potential for commercial forestry from invasive trees—these benefits are generally overshadowed by the substantial costs associated with biological invasions.
 In most cases, the economic returns from invasive species are far less than the costs they impose.